matthewh806/TheIdeasMan/README.md

 The conversations are timestamped, so I would love the surroundings the characters are in to gradually change with the time and seasons.

 I love you.

+### Humour
+### People who don't need to exist any more
+A webzine (+ maybe printed) about celebrities who have commented themselves into irrelevance.
+Like John Cleese [saying](https://www.telegraph.co.uk/news/2018/07/31/bbc-dont-televise-monty-python-today-shows-bad-modern-comedy/) the politically correct BBC has banned laughter.
+Accompanied by crude drawings of said celebrities.
+It's like a morally smug version of [Doug Stanhopes Death Pool](https://www.dougstanhopescelebritydeathpool.com/).